 The CFB appreciates the Campaign's cooperation during the 2013 election cycle.
 Please contact the Audit Unit at 212-409-1800 or AuditMail@nyccfb.info with any questions about the enclosed report.

-Sincerely, signature on original
+Sincerely,

 Jonnathon Kline, CFE Director of Auditing and Accounting